Sport Pilot Instructors and Flight Schools

 The Sport Pilot program is growing rapidly, and it's probable that training is offered at an airport near you.
 So your first step in finding a Sport Pilot training program should be to call a local flight school.
 If they don't offer Sport Pilot training, they'll probably know someone who does.

-We're also trying to build up a national database of flight schools and independent CFI's who offer Sport Pilot training, which you can access by clicking on the two-letter abbreviation for your state in the map below.
+We're also trying to build up a national database of flight schools and independent CFI's and CGI's (Certified Ground Instructors) who offer Sport Pilot training, which you can access by clicking on the two-letter abbreviation for your state in the map below.

 NOTE: If you previously requested to be listed, but your request was never processed, we apologize.
 Please re-submit your request.